cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

         "k": # integer representing the number of nearest neighbors for nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, Used with features, "t": # integer used to modulate the strength of the transformation from distances to scores that lie in the range [0, 1].
 Used with features, "scaling_factor": # floating value used to normalize the distances before they are converted into scores.
-Used with features, "metric": # string or callable representing the distance metric used in nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, Used with features
-    	"ood_kwargs": # dict of keyword arguments to constructor `OutOfDistribution()`{
+Used with features, "metric": # string or callable representing the distance metric used in nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, Used with features, "ood_kwargs": # dict of keyword arguments to constructor `OutOfDistribution()`{
     		"params": {
     			# NOTE: Each of the following keyword arguments can also be provided outside "ood_kwargs"